 Then, there’s the dark side—the watch that shows up towards the end of the show.

 One of the most popular watch scenes on Breaking Bad highlights the Tag Heuer Monaco, a watch that stands out because of its unique square shape, sharp colors, and of course, the hefty price tag.

 On the fourth episode of Season 5 (“Fifty-One”), the watch is given to Walt by Jesse for his 51st birthday.
 This watch symbolizes an upgrade, as well as a foreboding—a sign of how bad things will eventually unfold.

-An article on Time and Tide Watches take a closer look at one of the show’s scenes featuring the watch.
-In the 54th episode, Walt organizes synchronized murders in different prisons, with a goal to kill all potential witnesses.
-You can read more about it here.
+In the 54th episode, Walt organizes synchronized murders in different prisons, with the goal to kill all potential witnesses.

 There’s another Tag Monaco that’s worth noting: on the show’s finale (“Felina“), there is a scene where Walt goes back to Albuquerque after months of hiding from authorities and stops at a gas station.
 While using a nearby payphone, he takes off the watch and leaves it on top of the booth.
 An article on Screenrant says that this is merely a continuity issue with the writing sequence, but Bryan Cranston says that there’s a more symbolic explanation–that the act symbolizes that he is transitioning and leaving the past.
 Read more here.

 According to an article on A Blog to Watch, the watch on the episode is a Tag Heuer caliber 12 ref.
 CAW2111.FC6183.